future-architect/cheetah-grid/packages/docs/api/js/advanced_header/column_sort.md

 # Sort by Column

 Define sort settings of each column by using `sort` property.
-When you set truthy value, records are sorted by internal logic pre-defined in Cheetah Grid.
+When you set `true` value, the records are sorted by builtin logic in Cheetah Grid.
+When you set `string` value, the records are sorted by builtin logic in Cheetah Grid, using the specified field.
 Please define function if you want to sort by your own logic.

 <code-preview>